Lessons from History

 Additionally, certain state leaders might lean toward appeasement, which could conflict with their obligation to protect the security of all firearm owners.
 This includes those individuals who form part of a resistance, a significant number of whom are likely to stem from the target sports community, given the presence of both retired and active military, police, and security personnel throughout Australia.

 As the CCP enhances its influence and territorial claims, notably asserting sovereignty over Australia via its educated youth, it’s crucial to reassess national security strategies.
-This should involve developing a comprehensive war plan that emphasizes the importance of civilian involvement alongside military action in defending against invasions.

 How might a Taiwan conflict impact the U.S. strategic position in our region?
 Could it lead to a withdrawal after considerable losses?
-Is the belief that the U.S. won’t retreat a cornerstone of our current defense strategy?
+Is the belief that the U.S. won’t retreat a cornerstone of our current defence strategy?
 A superpower aiming to prevent nuclear escalation might choose a proxy war—could Australia become the Ukraine of the Pacific?

 We demand that in the event of an invasion that our military can’t repel, firearm registries must not fall into the hands of an occupying force.
 This is underscored by historical lessons from World War II, where compromised intelligence severely hindered resistance efforts in France and Poland.